crumbhole/argocd-lovely-plugin/README.md

 ## Environment variables

-argocd-lovely-plugin is configured through environment variables and paramteres.
+argocd-lovely-plugin is configured through environment variables and parameters.
 These can be set in both the sidecar (or for configmaps, the argocd-repo-server) and in the application itself.

 If you are passing the configuration in as application environment variables in Argo CD 2.4 or higher you must not put the `ARGOCD_ENV_` prefix on them, as Argo CD does that for you.